You Deserve To Be Paid For The Hours You Worked

 Employers in California have an obligation to pay the appropriate amount and type of compensation to their employees.
 This includes payment for regular or straight time wages, overtime wages, commissions or piece rate work.
 They are also obligated to properly classify their employees as exempt or nonexempt.
 Meal and rest breaks based on hours worked are also required by law.

-At The Rutten Law Firm, APC, located in Studio City, our dedicated employment law lawyers understand the wage and hour laws in the state of California and can help you determine if you were properly compensated for the hours you worked, and calculate how much compensation you are owed by your employer.
+At The Rutten Law Firm, APC, located in Woodland Hills, our dedicated employment law lawyers understand the wage and hour laws in the state of California and can help you determine if you were properly compensated for the hours you worked, and calculate how much compensation you are owed by your employer.
 If you were not properly paid or underpaid by your employer, we can help.

 Wage And Hour Laws In California